tonight-halfmoon/freebsd-on-T530/System.Configurations/Environment.Configurations/emacs/guide.whitespace-display-mappings.md

     '(whitespace-display-mappings (quote ((space-mark ?\ [ ] [?.]
 [0] [32] [42] [46]))))
     ```

+    ..* Moreover, you may customise it manually as follows

-    * To customize more with Emacs
+    ..* To customize more with Emacs

         ..* Customize in emacs using